javadbayat/Threading/README.md

     WScript.Quit(100);

 ## Threading Port
 Unfortunately, apps that use `thread.htc` component create an extra window that sticks on the taskbar, but displays no content or user interface.
 This window is called **"The Threading Port"** and must not be closed by the user since all threads require it to connect to the HTA process.
-Once this window is closed, an error message similar to the following picture pops up:
+Once this window is closed, whenever the app attempts to create a new thread, an error message similar to the following picture pops up:

 ![threading port closed](https://user-images.githubusercontent.com/31417320/161370903-fcbd1be5-352d-4625-90f0-a08741b6f887.png)

-Moreover, the `thread.htc` component appends to the `<body>` element an `<object>` element which is related to the Threading Port.
+Moreover, the `thread.htc` component automatically appends to the `<body>` element an `<object>` element which is related to the Threading Port.
 This element doesn't display any additional content in your HTA and must not be removed from the document tree.